truzo/tomango-2018/site/content/blog/how-to-choose-a-good-seo-company.md

 ### Useful updates should include regular, easy-to-follow reports that show as a minimum:

-	<li>How your site is ranking on the agreed search terms
+- How your site is ranking on the agreed search terms
-	<li>What traffic those rankings are generating - how many people are coming to the site as a result?
+- What traffic those rankings are generating - how many people are coming to the site as a result?
-	<li>Which pages on your site are being visited the most
+- Which pages on your site are being visited the most

 ### In addition, you should expect an update that confirms:

-	<li>What work's been completed since the last update
+- What work's been completed since the last update
-	<li>How that work ties in with the results seen in the reports
+- How that work ties in with the results seen in the reports
-	<li>What work's lined up to be done next
+- What work's lined up to be done next

 Ideally, look for a company that offers a regular meeting, either face-to-face or by phone.
 This gives you the opportunity to talk through any changes to your business that they should know about and means everyone's on the same page/rowing in the same direction/singing from the same hymn sheet or whatever management-speak cliche you wish to use.